Oracy in the classroom: a teacher's guideClassroom activity focused on oracy with primary school pupils, oracy and classroom talk

 How Can Teachers Assess Oracy Progress in the Classroom?

 Measuring oracy development requires a different approach to traditional literacy assessment.
 Unlike written work, spoken language assessment happens in real-time and involves multiple dimensions of communication.
-Teachers need practical tools that capture both the content and quality of pupil contributions without interrupting the flow of discussion.
+Teachers need practical tools that capture both the content and quality of learner contributions without interrupting the flow of discussion.

 Creating Oracy Portfolios

 Digital oracy portfolios offer a powerful way to track progress over time.
-Using tablets or classroom computers, pupils can record short speaking tasks once per half-term.
+Using tablets or classroom computers, learners can record short speaking tasks once per half-term.
 These might include explaining a mathematical concept, presenting a science investigation, or debating a historical perspective.
 The recordings provide concrete evidence of vocabulary development, sentence complexity, and growing confidence.
-They also serve as valuable formative assessment tools, allowing pupils to listen back and identify areas for improvement.
+They also serve as valuable formative assessment tools, allowing learners to listen back and identify areas for improvement.

 What Are the Most Effective Oracy Activities for Different Year Groups?